So up to IBM Connections 6.0 everything was allowed until it was not

 <allowstyling> <param cssSchema="css_schema" /> </allowstyling>

-And the part of the documentation should help to add css tags and attributes stored in
+And the part of the documentation should help to add css tags and

 When I added this snippet to the white-list the first time, I couldn’t open the editor or create a community any more, because of validation errors.
 So I checked the used xsd of the white-list and validated with xmllint.
 I used this command command directly from the extern directory.